-• YOU WILL NOT RECEIVE DIVIDENDS OR OTHER DISTRIBUTIONS ON THE SECURITIES UNDERLYING THE INDEX OR HAVE ANY RIGHTS WITH RESPECT TO THOSE SECURITIES OR THE FUTURES CONTRACTS UNDERLYING THE INDEX.

-JPMS AND ITS AFFILIATES MAY HAVE PUBLISHED RESEARCH, EXPRESSED OPINIONS OR PROVIDED RECOMMENDATIONS THAT ARE INCONSISTENT WITH INVESTING IN OR HOLDING THE NOTES, AND MAY DO SO IN THE FUTURE -
+- YOU WILL NOT RECEIVE DIVIDENDS OR OTHER DISTRIBUTIONS ON THE SECURITIES UNDERLYING THE INDEX OR HAVE ANY RIGHTS WITH RESPECT TO THOSE SECURITIES OR THE FUTURES CONTRACTS UNDERLYING THE INDEX. - JPMS AND ITS AFFILIATES MAY HAVE PUBLISHED RESEARCH, EXPRESSED OPINIONS OR PROVIDED RECOMMENDATIONS THAT ARE INCONSISTENT WITH INVESTING IN OR HOLDING THE CDs, AND MAY DO SO IN THE FUTURE -

-Any research, opinions or recommendations could affect the market value of the notes.
-Investors should undertake their own independent investigation of the merits of investing in the notes, the Index and the securities and futures contracts composing the Index.
+JPMS and its affiliates may have published research or other opinions that call into question the investment view implicit in an investment in the CDs.
+Any research, opinions or recommendations could affect the market value of the CDs.
+Investors should undertake their own independent investigation of the merits of investing in the CDs, the Index and the securities and futures contracts composing the Index.

-• LACK OF LIQUIDITY -
+LACK OF LIQUIDITY -

-The notes will not be listed on any securities exchange.
-Accordingly, the price at which you may be able to trade your notes is likely to depend on the price, if any, at which JPMS is willing to buy the notes.
-You may not be able to sell your notes.
-The notes are not designed to be short-term trading instruments.
-Accordingly, you should be able and willing to hold your notes to maturity.
+The CDs will not be listed on an organized securities exchange.
+JPMS and its affiliates may offer to purchase the CDs upon terms and conditions acceptable to them, but are not required to do so.
+You may not be able to sell your CDs.
+The CDs are not designed to be short-term trading instruments.
+Accordingly, you should be able and willing to hold your CDs to maturity.
+For more information, see "General Terms of the CDs - Additions and Withdrawals" and "Discounts and Secondary Market" in the accompanying disclosure statement.